4 Keys to User-Friendly Web Design

 You don’t necessarily need access to a usability lab to create usable design.
 There are plenty of other usability resources available to help you stay on top of what the user needs.

-Here are a few helpful usability blog posts to check out:
+Here are a few helpful usability resources to check out:

 - The Art of Designing User Driven Websites from John Seibert at Oneextrapixel.
 This post describes process of designing a usable website.

 - UXPA (Usability Professionals’ Association).
 This organization is for usability professionals and those whose work involves usability including web designers and developers.